Medical Physics Residency in Medical Imaging and Nuclear Medicine

 - Instilltechnical skills to evaluate and monitor new imaging technologies, including the ability to develop new quality assurance or quality control programs,

-Instill the need for lifelong learning to develop new techniques that utilize new technology for the betterment of patient outcome, the program application has been submitted to the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+Instill the need for lifelong learning to develop new techniques that utilize new technology for the betterment of patient outcomes, the program has received accreditation (2021) by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 This is a two-year program structured training program based on the guidelines from AAPM Report 90 and will provide the clinical experience necessary to write obtain certification by the Canadian College of Physicists in Medicine (CCPM) and the American Board of Radiology (ABR) certification exams in either Diagnostic Medical Physics or Nuclear Medical Physics.